Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Introduction

-where $f(t)$ is monotonically increasing from zero to a finite value and $r(t)$ is monotonically decreasing from a finite value to zero functions of time; $H_t$ is the initial Hamiltonian whose ground state is easy to prepare, and
+where $f(t)$ is monotonically increasing with time from zero to a finite value and $r(t)$ is monotonically decreasing from a finite value to zero; $H_M$ is the initial ``mixing" Hamiltonian whose ground state is easy to prepare, and

-The number of different terms in (\ref{Hgen}) can be exponentially large as $H_I$ can have arbitrary $k$-local terms that couple $k$ spins directly with different coefficient $a_{\{k\}}$.
+The number of different terms in (\ref{Hgen}) can be exponentially large as $H_I$ can have arbitrary $k$-local terms that couple $k$ spins directly with different coefficients $a_{\{k\}}$.

-The configuration of the ground state of $H_I$ encodes the solution of the target computational problems.
-Allowing only binary couplings in (\ref{Hgen}), this already includes many NP-complete problems \cite{Barahona1982-vx,Childs2002-rn,Hogg2003-ja,Lucas2014-rd}, which means that many important QA problems that are usually formulated with a different from (\ref{Hgen}) target Hamiltonian, can be mapped to the model (\ref{QA-trad}) with only a polynomial overhead.
+Allowing only binary couplings in (\ref{Hgen}), this already includes NP-complete problems \cite{Barahona1982-vx,Childs2002-rn,Hogg2003-ja,Lucas2014-rd}, which means that many important QA problems that are usually formulated with a different from (\ref{Hgen}) target Hamiltonian, can be mapped to the model (\ref{QA-trad}) with only a polynomial overhead.
 The integer number factorization and the Grover algorithm can be also formulated as QA problems with some $H_I$ \cite{factoring,Roland2002-dj}.
-Finally, in appendix~\ref{QA-different}, we discuss that the result that we will present applies also to QA with different from Ising target Hamiltonians.

-Today, accessible hardware for a large number, over 100, qubits uses only heuristic approaches to QA \cite{vanilla}, for which the operator $H_t$ and the annealing schedule, $f(t)$ and $r(t)$, in (\ref{QA-trad}) are not specifically tuned to the choice of $H_I$.
+Today, accessible hardware for a large number, over 100, qubits uses only heuristic approaches to QA \cite{vanilla}, for which the operator $H_M$ and the annealing schedule, $f(t)$ and $r(t)$, in (\ref{QA-trad}) are not specifically tuned to the choice of $H_I$.
 The QA protocol is chosen then mainly for simplicity to implement it in practice.
-Still, $H_t$ must not commute with $H_I$, and have a large gap between the lowest eigenvalue and the rest of its spectrum.
+Still, $H_M$ must not commute with $H_I$, and have a large gap between the lowest eigenvalue and the rest of its spectrum.
 According to the adiabatic theorem, if the time-dependent parameters change sufficiently slowly, the system remains in the instantaneous ground state and thus transfers to the ground state of $H_I$ as $t\rightarrow \infty$.
 Measuring the qubit polarizations $\sigma_z^k$, $k=1,\ldots, N$, we then obtain the desired configuration of Ising spins that minimize $H_I$.